by Contributing Author

 Here are five tips for making your ticketing system work better for your business:

-To improve your ticketing system, you must ensure that the service you offer is clearly defined – nothing more, nothing less.
+To improve your ticketing system, you must ensure that your service is clearly defined – nothing more.
 That way your customers will know when you have fallen short of that agreement and can ask that it be resolved.

-Tiered support structures are vital for larger companies that receive multiple requests each day.
+Tiered support structures are vital for larger companies receiving multiple daily requests.
 Start by looking at the intersection of your customer’s needs and your service agent’s capacity.
 This is particularly important for the insurance industry.

 As the issues come in, they should initially be handled chronologically.
 If the issue progresses, you should take a layered approach to prioritize the tickets.

-A multi-tiered support system allows and encourages continuous improvement and makes the decision-making process simpler and more effective.
+A multi-tiered support system allows and encourages continuous improvement, making the decision-making process simpler and more effective.

 You can work towards maximizing your service by utilizing the configuration management database or CMDB.
 This database provides a means of understanding the business’s most critical assets and their relationships.

-These can include IT, which allow the database to take on a larger role – enabling different departments to make real-time decisions about problems and changes.
+These can include IT, which allows the database to take on a larger role – enabling different departments to make real-time decisions about problems and changes.

-Having a reliable and dedicated self-service portal for your customers can be surprisingly beneficial for your overall brand image.
+Having a reliable and dedicated self-service portal for your customers can surprisingly benefit your overall brand image.
 Self-support offers your customers an empowering way to get a resolution quicker and easier.

-Self-support channels create entire communities within the FAQ or Q&A sections of your website.
+Self-support channels create entire communities within your website’s FAQ or Q&A sections.
 Peer-to-peer support is an effective way for your customers to build relationships with each other and share their valuable opinions and ideas.

 Self-support options are also a fantastic way to boost web traffic and mark your brand as an authoritative expert in its field.

-Once you think you’ve nailed the improvements to your business’s ticketing system, you need to try it out.
-Run through the entire customer experience from start to finish, that is the only way to know if the system works more efficiently than it did before.
+Once you think you’ve nailed your business’s ticketing system improvements, you need to try it out.
+Run through the entire customer experience from start to finish, that is the only way to know if the system works more efficiently than before.

 You can create fun team-building games for your employees through this review process.
-A successful ticketing system will strengthen your company’s brand and help to make your customer’s journey a more enjoyable one.
+A successful ticketing system will strengthen your company’s brand and help make your customers’ journeys more enjoyable.

 To End